 The world, especially in the cities, is becoming a busy place.
-The system of joint families exist now largely in the villages.
-As more and more people are becoming qualified, they migrate towards the cities where their education can earn them a good living.
+The system of joint families exist only now largely in the villages.
+As more and more people are becoming educated, they migrate towards the cities where their qualification can earn them a good living.
 As the cities are becoming overcrowded, the cost of living increases and ultimately migrants are not in much better condition than they were at the native places.

 The life has become so much hectic in the cities that the food for which we all are toiling day and night has taken a back seat in the list of preferences of human beings.

 The people are always in a rush.
 You can easily figure out children munching pieces of bread, apple or chocolates on their way to school.

 In India, food is linked with pious and religious feelings and is partaken after thanksgiving.
 Hands and face are washed before taking the food.
 Members present in the house prefer to sit on the mats on cleaned floor and see to it that they eat together.

 All this is changing rapidly due to the fact that more and more members of the family are employed somewhere and their schedules are different.
 People don’t enjoy their food.
 Some eat it while walking or doing office work.

 Due to this, it has become a world of fast food.
 The meals which are available within a few minutes after ordering.
 These are generally addictive type of foods because they appeal to taste buds.
 They are very high in fat and other harmful ingredients and contribute a great deal in the problem of obesity.

 The concept of fast food also means eating out.
 Eating out the bad food at a higher cost.
 Results of all this become apparent when health problems like stress, obesity, blood problem and diabetes occur at an early age.